-This September is Global Pulmonary Fibrosis Awareness month.
-Pulmonary Fibrosis is a serious lung disease, but what exactly is it?
-Pulmonary, meaning lung, and fibrosis, meaning scar tissue, basically means exactly what the name translates to: scarring in the lungs.
+September is Pulmonary Fibrosis Awareness month, but what exactly is this serious lung disease?
+To break it down phonetically: pulmonary means lung and fibrosis means scar tissue, so basically the name pulmonary fibrosis translates to: scarring in the lungs.
 Beyond the problems scars present, pulmonary fibrosis impacts how you breathe and get oxygen into the blood.
-So how can we know more about this largely unspoken disease?
-We sat down with Dr. Albert Rizzo, Senior Medical Advisor to the American Lung Association, and asked him what you should know about pulmonary fibrosis.
+We sat down with Dr. Albert Rizzo, Chief Medical Spokesperson for the American Lung Association, and asked him what you need to know about pulmonary fibrosis.

 In technical terms, fibrosis means thickening or scarring of the tissue.
-In this case, the normally thin, lacy walls of the air sacs in the lungs are no longer thin and lacy, but get thick, stiff and scarred, which is also known as fibrotic.
-With this scarring, the architecture of the lung gets stiffer and is less efficient in the ability to get oxygen into the blood stream.
+In this case, the normally thin, lacy walls of the air sacs in the lungs are no longer thin and lacy, but get thick, stiff and scarred, also called becoming fibrotic.
+With this scarring, the architecture of the lung gets stiffer and is less efficient at delivering oxygen into the blood stream.
 In addition, the stiffness or fibrosis of the tissue makes it more difficult to expand the lungs and breathe.
-It takes more energy to breathe and this additional demand of energy leads to shortness of breath with activities that were usually easier to do before.
+It takes more effort to breathe and this additional demand of energy leads to shortness of breath.

-There are a number of known causes of pulmonary fibrosis as well as unknown causes, called idiopathic.
-Exposure to toxins like asbestos, or coal dust or silica (including workers in the coal mining and sandblasting industry) can lead to pulmonary fibrosis.
-There are medications known to have a side effect of pulmonary fibrosis (amiodarone, bleomycin, nitrofurantoin, to name a few).
-A more common cause of pulmonary fibrosis is that seen in conjunction with a group of diseases known as collagen vascular diseases.
+There are a number of known causes of pulmonary fibrosis, but there are also unknown causes called idiopathic.
+Exposure to toxins like asbestos, coal dust or silica (including workers in the coal mining and sandblasting industry) can lead to pulmonary fibrosis.
+Certain medications (amiodarone, bleomycin, nitrofurantoin, to name a few) list pulmonary fibrosis as a side-effect.
+A more common cause of pulmonary fibrosis is that it is diagnosed in conjunction with a group of diseases known as collagen vascular diseases.
 This would include systemic lupus, scleroderma, rheumatoid arthritis and Sjogren's syndrome.
-There can be familial or hereditary cases of pulmonary fibrosis as well.
+Pulmonary fibrosis can be hereditary as well.
 And as mentioned earlier, there are many cases of pulmonary fibrosis which cannot currently identify a cause and is therefore called "idiopathic" pulmonary fibrosis.

 Early symptoms consist of chronic dry cough, and as it progresses, shortness of breath with exertion becomes evident.
 This can lead to a decrease in exercise tolerance, and this prolonged state of muscles throughout the body going unused can make the patient more easily fatigued.
 Every person who is diagnosed with pulmonary fibrosis has a unique experience with the disease.
 Some people stay in stable condition for years, while others may experience rapidly-worsening symptoms and overall health.
 Although no one can predict your prognosis for certain, you can help yourself by maintaining a healthy lifestyle and working closely with your healthcare team.